Abnaxos/meldioc/README.md

 ### Slim and Flexible

-Compose doesn't have a specific class of applications in mind.
+Meld doesn't have a specific class of applications in mind.
 In its very core, it's nothing but a code generator.

 To support parametrisation of the application, [Typesafe